CReina22/ELEC0138_Group7/README.md

 - If log in with a **real account** (registered via email), you'll see the top 100 transactions.

+### PHP Captive Portal
+To view the captive portal ensure PHP is installed onto your device and then navigate to the CaptivePortal directory.
+Form here run the following in the terminal:

+                'php -S 127.0.0.1:8000'

+### Password Cracker
+To use the password cracker navigate to the PasswordCracker directory and add the email address of the target.
+Then fill out the passwords.txt with the passwords to use.
+Then run main.py in the terminal.

 ### Anomaly Detection by Fingerprinting
 To enable this feature ensure the variable FINGERPRINTING is set to true in app.py.